-Google announced its Google Keep note-taking app last March, it was nothing more than a handy digital post-it system.
+When Google announced its Google Keep note-taking app last March, it was nothing more than a handy digital post-it system.
 And though it was recently updated to include a few more features, users are clamoring for more, and it seems that they will indeed get more if this code examination is any indication.

-Evernote and Google Keep, however a new addition has recently arrived in the Play Store.
+There is no shortage of note taking apps available for Android users.
+Two of the more well known are Evernote and Google Keep, however a new addition has recently arrived in the Play Store.
 Though, while this latest is a new addition to Android, it is already an established player in the world of productivity apps.

 Google is currently rolling out the latest update for Keep.
 Details on this update bring talk of reminders, a new navigation drawer and images.
 The reminder options are time and location based and just in case you aren't ready to complete that task just yet -- there is also the option to snooze it for the time being.

 Last month Google released their answer to taking notes, Google Keep, to take on rival apps like Evernote and more.
 The app is their way to easily and quickly take notes, save images, and much more on Android and the web, then sync them across devices.
 Today however, its gone cross platform even more and they released Keep for Google Chrome.

-Evernote has been in the news more than a few times.
+Today Evernote has been in the news more than a few times.
 After Google launched their note competitor last week, Google Keep, we've been seeing plenty mentions of the note-taking app.
 Today they have two things they've announced in what looks to be a fire back at Google.
 For one they released an awesome update with tons of new features, and now we've learned they signed an exclusive deal with Deutsche Telekom to improve their international presence.

-Google pulled the trigger on their new note-taking app Google Keep.
+After initially leaking and then being removed, today Google pulled the trigger on their new note-taking app Google Keep.
 Just like many of their current services like Google Now, Google Keep aims to be a deeply integrated and do-it-all app for all your note-taking and daily tasks.
 With integration into your account and Google Drive (get started here) Google Keep looks to take on Evernote, Any.DO and more.